 - A willingness to spend a minimum of 10-12 weeks working full time as a volunteer with our program.

-- Send an email to SDRP Intern Coordinator Dr. Katie McHugh, email@example.com, stating your name, contact information, exact dates and duration of availability, where you learned about the internship opportunity (e.g. Mote, SDRP, Chicago Zoological Society, MARMAM, etc.), and that you have provided all application materials to the Mote intern office, as detailed above.
+- Send an email to SDRP Intern Coordinator Dr. Katie McHugh, firstname.lastname@example.org, stating your name, contact information, exact dates and duration of availability, how you learned about the internship opportunity (e.g. Mote, SDRP, Chicago Zoological Society, MARMAM, etc.), and that you have provided all application materials to CZS as detailed above.

-- All applications will be reviewed; those received by the application deadline will be given first priority.
-Applicants may contact Dr. Katie McHugh (941-388-4441 ext.
-450, firstname.lastname@example.org) with questions.
+- All applications completed by the deadline will be reviewed.
+Applicants may contact Dr. Katie McHugh at email@example.com with questions.